BedrockStreaming/CodingDojo/KataVista/README.md

 ### Description
 In the first 10 minutes, create a branch `kata-vista/team-name-date`, and check that everyone can commit and push.

-⚠️ **Make sure that everyone has read this readme and understood the rule with the examples.**
+⚠️ **Make sure that everyone has read this readme and understood the rule with the goal.**

 Finally, proceed with short iterations as follows:
 * ⌨️ One *driver*, who do the coding,
 * 🧑‍✈️️ One *pilot*, who gives the coding instruction,
 * 🏫 All other attendees as *spectator*, who watch,

-_Randomly set a driver and a pilot for the first step, then the driver should execute the command `./console.php vista:describe`._

-Note that the *spectator* should not talk.
+Note that the *spectator* can talk freely with the driver.
 This kata is intended to have really short iterations.

+### Kickstart
+_Randomly set a driver and a pilot for the first step._

+You will have to add tests to the `PainterTest` class, then update the `Painter` class so description of the painting match elements that are described.
+The painting is composed of 3 landmarks at foreground, 4 landmarks at the middleground, and 5 landmarks in the background.

+First, the driver should execute the command `./console.php vista:describe`.
+*The command act as a project manager, and will give you new instruction as you go.*
+Keep track of the output for the next iteration as you will need the incremental argument list.

+Each time a new description is given, you must write a new test, then make it passes.
+As you go, you'll get more description, old tests should still be compatible, but new one will be more and more precise.

+Alternatively, use the command on a single computer with the `--loop` option.

 ### Steps
 1. The *driver* pulls the branch,